From Breath-knocking to Breath-taking: Sanjukta’s Sandakphu Adventure

 The Sight…Oh, the Sight!

-It was a spectacular sight, one of the best sunrises I had ever seen.
+It was one of the best sunrises she had ever witnessed.